Putnam-Lab/Lab_Management/Lab_Resources/Physiology_Protocols/Chlorophyll-Protocol.md

 3. To create a new protocol, follow the 'Getting Started' section in the [Gen5 Software Manual](https://github.com/urol-e5/protocols/blob/master/Gen5_software_manual.pdf).
-4. To measure Absorbance, select the 'Chlorophyll Protocol' option.
+4. To measure Absorbance, create a 'Chlorophyll Protocol' option.

 **add photos and remaining instructions once we can see next steps on moorea computer**